trothr/blog/Richard/2020/20200111-untitled-saturday.md

 The wind is making the house creak.

-Mark Mundel sent me a message via Facebook that Lois Evans died on December 30.
+Mark Munden sent me a message via Facebook that Lois Evans died on December 30.
 Wow ... how did I miss that?
 She had biliary cancer (the bile ducts leading from the liver) which is similar to Marilyn's condition.

 Tony Evans spoke for more than a half hour at his wife's memorial.
 I could not do that.
-But I do pray this, "Lord, shine your glory through our life.".
+But I do pray this, "Lord, shine your glory through our life.", meaning my own but also Chelle and Martin.

 https://www.youtube.com/watch?v=Qa0quYA9pNU